 Family restaurants are inexpensive, with a meal usually costing between 500 and 2000 yen.
 Except for those that specialize in a particular cuisine, the menu at a typical family restaurant includes a variety of Western dishes such as hamburger steak, salad, grilled meat, pasta and pizza together with Japanese dishes such as udon, ramen, donburi and curry rice.
 Many family restaurants offer self-serve, all-you-can-drink drink bars with various non-alcoholic beverages.
 A small selection of alcoholic drinks is also often available for purchase by the glass.

-Family restaurants are easy to use for foreigners as they typically offer illustrated, sometimes bilingual menus and Western style seating.
+Family restaurants are easy to use for foreigners as they typically offer illustrated, sometimes bilingual menus and Western-style seating.
 Waiters and waitresses can be called over by using a call button at the table.
-Most restaurants are primarily non-smoking, while some do not allow smoking, at all.
 Some locations are open 24 hours.